skip to primary navigation skip to content

 Personal Statement

 I began my academic career as an ethnographer during my doctorate, which I undertook in Canada at McGill University.
 At the start of my doctoral student trajectory, I sought to better understand how young people came to know about Indigenous human rights' issues and how non-Indigenous youth and teachers understood them as expressions of culture, society, knowledge and power.
 I was also interested in the part played by social and cultural media, popular knowledge forms, histories of colonialism and political culture in mediating these expressions.
 At this very early stage of my career, the project was about horizontal alliance and community building and developing collaborative and creative methodological approaches for assessing young people's knowledge of the inequalities experienced by Indigenous peoples and created through the legacy of colonial education practice.
 The concept of interest therefore rested with social and cultural inequality - particularly the colonial project and its legacies in the present.
 Concepts such as region, space, place, nation, coloniality, history, memory, empire, and knowledge were also central to this project.
-Sociology has always been the discipline driving my work but it never lives on its own in the 'ethnographic imagination' nor can it solely address the challenges scholars face as they seek to critique diverse regimes of power and novel political transformations and pr as they shape the modern education project.
+Sociology has always been the discipline driving my work but it never lives on its own in the 'ethnographic imagination' nor can it solely address the challenges scholars face as they seek to critique diverse regimes of power and novel political transformations as they shape the modern education project and the concept of modernity itself.

 I would now describe my core interests in three key areas.
 The first is in relation to the sociology and urban geographies of youth cultures and exclusions in global cities.
-A second more recent set of interests relates to questions about how transnational urban change impacts upon the most disadvantaged young people, particularly as it relates to the intersection of social housing, race, migration, resettlement, subcultural practice, protracted displacement, exile, citizenship, and youth surveillance in regions and spaces across the world (e.g., South Africa, Canada, Syria, Turkey, the UK, Australia, Hungary, Morocco).
+A second more recent set of interests relates to questions about how transnational urban change impacts upon the most disadvantaged young people, particularly as it relates to the intersection of social housing, race, migration, resettlement, protracted displacement, exile, citizenship, and youth surveillance in regions and spaces across the world (e.g., South Africa, Canada, Syria, Turkey, UK, Hungary).
 Not unlike the field of sociology, these concepts cannot exist in isolation because they each share a conflicted and compromised relation to global markets and advanced capital expansion, coercive and war-torn states and occupied territories, alongside the violation of marginalised groups' human rights and access to opportunity and mobility.

-A third broad set of interests I have are in the area of Critical Studies in Higher Education and Emergencies; academic and student activists in exile; Sociology of Intellectuals and the Ideals of the Post-Colonial Scholar in 21st Century HE; and higher education and conflict.
-I was formerly co-editor of Gender and Education.
-I am drawing particularly upon studies of nation-building, nationalism and legacies of colonialism and imperialism to investigate the many contemporary crises of critique and political freedoms in modern HE.
-I am also a longstanding scholar of the work of Hannah Arendt and am the Director of the new Hannah Arendt centre (Virtual) currently based at the Faculty of Education.
+A third major area of research I am committed to is the Sociology of Higher Education, Conflict and Emergencies (see https://universitiesandcrisis.org/); the study of academic and student activists in exile; the sociology of intellectuals and post-colonial scholarship in 21st century universities; and higher education and conflict.
+I draw particularly upon studies of nation-building, nationalism and legacies of colonialism and imperialism to investigate the many contemporary crises of critique and political freedoms in modern HE.

 My most recent funded grant as PI is on a large-scale ESRC project investigating the impact of the growth of populist and authoritarian political imaginaries on universities in four countries: Hungary, the UK, South Africa and Turkey.